CACTTC Articles of Association & By-Laws

 adopt a final budget and dues structure at the annual meeting to become effective on July 1 of the following year.

 (i) There shall be a standing subcommittee of the Executive Committee consisting of the First Vice-President, the Second Vice-President, the Immediate Past President, the President of the Associate Members, and one Active Member appointed by the President of the Association, to be known as the Conference Committee.
 If the Executive Committee engages a third-part conference coordinator, one or two representative(s) of the coordinator shall serve on the Conference Committee as non-voting member(s).
-The Immediate Past President shall serve as Chair of the Conference Committee.
+The First Vice-President shall serve as Chair of the Conference Committee.
 The Conference Committee shall:

 1)Select the location for every Annual, Mid-Year and Educational meeting of the Association; 2)determine, and recommend to the Executive Committee for approval, the budget for each such meeting including the registration, lodging and other charges for attendance, booth or other charges related to the Vendor Show (if applicable), and sponsorship tiers and benefits; 3) approve the agenda for such meeting and any honoraria and/or expense reimbursement for speakers, within the budget approved by the Executive Committee; 4) recommend to the Executive Committee for approval all contracts related to such meeting, including without limitation, contracts for lodging, food and beverage service, entertainment, and conference coordination services.